CannerCMS/docs.canner.io/docs/cli-cloud-data-import.md

 ## Firebase realtime database

-If you use **Firebase realtime database** as your database, `@canner/cli` will upload data to `firebase`, but the behavior is different from Canner. `@canner/cli` will compares the new data with old data in firebase, if same key exist in firebase, the new data will not be uploaded with error:  `firebase database had the same key 'user'`.
+If you use **Firebase realtime database** as your database, `@canner/cli` will upload data to `firebase`, but the behavior is different from Canner. `@canner/cli` compares the new data with the old one in firebase, if same key exist in firebase, the new data will not be uploaded with error:  `firebase database had the same key 'user'`.

 > `@canner/cli-firebase-tool` is a prerequisite for `canner data:import`, Canner CLI will automatically install for you.